 Vancouver Campus Commencement

-The FDU Vancouver Campus has graduated students from 75 different countries since 2007.
-The class of 2019-2020 comprises 561 students hailing from 36 countries.
-It includes 9 students from the BS IT program; 22 from the BSBA; 41 from the BAIS program; 28 from the MSHMS; and 461 from the Master of Administrative Science program.
-In our undergraduate class, 5 graduated Summa Cum Laude with a Grade Point Average of 3.85 or higher, 4 graduated Magna Cum Laude with a Grade Point Average of 3.67 or higher; and 21 graduated Cum Laude with a Grade Point Average of 3.33 or better.
-Five of our graduating classes have been honored with membership to Beta Gama Sigma, the AACSB Honor Society.
+The FDU Vancouver Campus has graduated students from 81 different countries since 2007.
+The class of 2022 comprised 349 students hailing from 26 countries.
+It included 19 students from the BSIT program; 9 from the BSBA; 12 from the BAIS program; 21 from the MHMS; and 288 from the Master of Administrative Science program.
+In our undergraduate class, 9 graduated Summa Cum Laude with a Grade Point Average of 3.85 or higher, 11 graduated Magna Cum Laude with a Grade Point Average of 3.67 or higher; and 13 graduated Cum Laude with a Grade Point Average of 3.33 or better.

 Student Pinnacle Award Recipients